Medically reviewed by Drugs.com. Last updated on May 23, 2022.

 - For intravenous use, infuse Erwinaze in 100 mL of normal saline over 1 to 2 hours.
 Do not infuse other intravenous drugs through the same intravenous line while infusing Erwinaze.

-- History of serious hypersensitivity reactions to Erwinaze, including anaphylaxis
+- Serious hypersensitivity reactions to Erwinaze, including anaphylaxis

 - Serious pancreatitis with prior L-asparaginase therapy